 Anyone in an organisation can make the choice to be a safety leader.
 In reality, for an organisation to have a strong safety culture and performance, there must be safety leaders at every job site, every department, and in every work team.
 Their behaviour will influence co-workers by:

-• Communicating with management and co-workers about safety concerns
+- Communicating with management and co-workers about safety concern

 Research shows that a safety leader’s effect on company culture is critical for the prevention or minimisation of a disaster.
 In order to achieve efficient process safety, any organisation must attend to the following: